 “A reasonable jury could find that YouTube had actual knowledge or awareness of specific infringing activity on its website,” the two-judge appeals panel said.

-Google, the Mountain View, California-based operator of the world’s biggest Internet search engine, bought (GOOG) YouTube in 2006 for $1.65 billion.
+Google, the Mountain View, California-based operator of the world’s biggest Internet search engine, bought (GOOG:US) YouTube in 2006 for $1.65 billion.

 Google said in a court filing that Viacom had also been interested in buying the site and had uploaded videos to YouTube to promote its programs.